Jonathan's story

 Jonathan wanted to share his story to help raise awareness of this often-unknown diabetes complication.
 Now a father of three, he strongly believes in advocating for yourself.
 “If you are aware of something that it’s not right, don’t ignore it – keep pushing to find the research and evidence to back up what you are feeling.”

-Jonathan hopes that by shining a light on EPI, others who are suffering needlessly might be helped.
+Jonathan hopes that by shining a light on PEI, others who are suffering needlessly might be helped.

-“Raising awareness of EPI, particularly within the type 1 diabetes community, is something I’m very passionate about.
-It took a long time for me to receive a diagnosis, and I suspect there are many others living with symptoms who may not realise EPI could be the cause.”
+“Raising awareness of PEI, particularly within the type 1 diabetes community, is something I’m very passionate about.
+It took a long time for me to receive a diagnosis, and I suspect there are many others living with symptoms who may not realise PEI could be the cause.”

 What if the system changed?